 - Document all concessions in the purchase agreement — verbal concessions do not survive closing disputes.

-For a comprehensive view of how origination costs accumulate and compress yield, see The Invisible Costs of Private Loan Origination That Impact Your Profit.
+For a comprehensive view of how origination costs accumulate and compress yield, see 7 Essential Documents for a Smooth Seller Carryback Transaction.

 Verdict: Concession negotiation is yield optimization at the front end.
 A 1% reduction in your acquisition basis improves returns across the entire hold period.